Generate sparklines for numbers using Unicode characters only.

 Fig. 1: Example usecase for such “sparklines” on the command-line, showing IoT sensor values (generating code not included here).

 Due to limitations of available Unicode characters this works best when all values are positive.
 And even then true sparklines that look more like lines and less like bars are a real challenge, because they would need multiple characters with a single horizontal line on different vertical positions.
 This would work only with a dedicated font, which is way beyond the scope of this tool and which would significantly complicate its usage.
-So we stick to these characters: “▁▂▃▄▅▆▇█”, including a blank when there is no value.
+So we stick to these characters: “▁▂▃▄▅▆▇█”, and use a blank for missing values.

 This code was tested ok for Python 2.6 to 2.7 and 3.2 to 3.5.